-SECTION 401 ACCESSORY DWELLING UNIT 3/14/2017, 3/13/2018, 3/8/2022
+SECTION 401 ACCESSORY DWELLING UNIT 3/14/2017, 3/13/2018, 3/8/2022, 3/14/2023

-401.1 Accessory Dwelling Units shall be regulated by the Planning Board in accordance with the authority granted by State of NH RSA 674:21 Innovative Land Use Controls and RSA 674:72 Accessory Dwelling Units.
-Therefore, Accessory Dwelling Units shall be permitted with a Conditional Use Permit, granted by the Planning Board, provided that they comply with the conditions set forth below.
-Any person aggrieved by a Planning Board decision on a Conditional Use Permit may appeal to the Superior Court as provided in RSA 677:15 or to the Housing Appeals Board as provided by State of NH RSA 679:5.
-These decisions cannot be appealed to the Zoning Board of Adjustment (RSA 676:5.III).
+401.1 Accessory Dwelling Units shall be regulated by the Planning Board in accordance with authority granted by State of NH RSA 674:21 Innovative Land Use Controls and RSA 674:72 Accessory Dwelling Units.
+Therefore, Accessory Dwelling Units shall be permitted with a Conditional Use Permit, granted by the Planning Board, provided that they comply with all conditions set forth below.
+Any person aggrieved by a Planning Board decision on a Conditional Use Permit application may appeal to the Superior Court as provided in RSA 677:15 or to the Housing Appeals Board as provided by State of NH RSA 679:5.
+These Planning Board decisions cannot be appealed to the Zoning Board of Adjustment (RSA 676:5.III).

-401.2 Accessory Dwelling Units are allowed in all zoning districts where single-family dwellings are permitted.
+401.2 Accessory Dwelling Units ("ADUs") are allowed with a Conditional Use Permit in all zoning districts where single-family dwellings are permitted.

-401.3 Only single-family principal dwellings are eligible for Accessory Dwelling Units.
+401.3 Only single-family dwellings are eligible for ADUs.

-401.4 Only one Accessory Dwelling Unit is allowed per single-family principal residence.
+401.4 Only one ADU shall be permitted per single-family dwelling.

-401.5 The Accessory Dwelling Unit must be contained within or attached to a single-family principal dwelling and contain at least one interior door between it and the principal dwelling unit.
+401.5 An ADU shall be fully contained within or attached to a single-family dwelling.